3 Pillars for an Effective Learning Program (Part 3): Organizational Revenue

 Learning new skills tops the priority list for today’s professionals, and both workers and their companies are prepared to invest to achieve that goal.
 According to the 2018 Training Industry Report, organizational spending on outside training products and services jumped 47% year-over-year, rising from $7.5 billion to $11 billion.
 As digital transformation in the workplace and a changing approach to education continue to drive an uptick in professional learning, organizations that are prepared to serve these needs can realize huge financial benefits.

 For many companies, though, outdated training approaches are holding them back.
 For example, instructor-led programs can be difficult to scale and often can’t reach learners in remote areas efficiently.
 Paper-based books and training materials can be costly and time-consuming to update, making it challenging for organizations to address the latest certification requirements or best practices.
-Even for those organizations using an LMS, limited configurations can prevent organizations from expanding their learning offerings while failing to deliver an optimal experience to existing users.
+Even for those organizations using an learning management system, limited configurations can prevent organizations from expanding their learning offerings while failing to deliver an optimal experience to existing users.

 Driving revenue through personalized digital learning

 The solution?
 A one-size-fits-one approach to learning that prioritizes learner and organizational needs, resulting in learner success and business ROI.
-The most effective programs combine digital learning with a personalized approach to help organizations meet each learner’s unique needs, scale seamlessly across programs, and reach new audiences.
+The most effective learning programs combine digital learning with a personalized approach to help organizations meet each learner’s unique needs, scale seamlessly across programs, and reach new audiences.

 With the digital learning industry expected to reach $38 billion by 2020, nearly half of organizations using digital learning techniques say they’ve already seen a corresponding boost in income.
 CompTIA, the global leader in IT training, is among those success stories.
 Since unveiling its online certification renewal program, CertMaster CE, the nonprofit has seen a 20% increase in revenue – twice what it had anticipated.